With foot traffic off the table, finding ways to tap into local community from afar has become vital.

 Toronto Market has pivoted its model to create a well-curated and contactless virtual market experience that allows consumers to find the same local favourites they used to meet in downtown Toronto.
 “We think of it as a one-stop shop,” says Zuker.

 The Market is now an online weekly market working in tandem with well over 100 local small businesses.
 The website is designed to feel like a virtual form of the process of wandering through a market and selecting whatever piques your interest.
-Customers order by the end of Sunday night and can either pick up from the Market’s headquarters in downtown Toronto or let the Market pack and distribute the products across the GTA, delivering on Thursdays and Fridays of the following week.
+Customers order by the end of Sunday night and can either pick up from the Market’s headquarters in downtown Toronto or let the Market pack and distribute the products across the GTA and into Simcoe Region and Muskoka cottage country, delivering on Thursdays and Fridays of the following week.

 The end result is a replication of the in-person food market experience, as consumers are able to get a variety of products from multiple local small businesses in one shipment.
 Truly, the selection on offer is impressive.